Singh-Liu/Docs/GFM.md

 @octocat :+1: This PR looks great - it's ready to merge! :shipit:

+For a full list of available emoji and codes, check out [emoji-cheat-sheet.com](http://www.emoji-cheat-sheet.com/).

 ## Paragraphs and line breaks

 You can create a new paragraph by leaving a blank line between lines of text.